 So, the term “post-hospital syndrome” does not say “traumatic” but its definition certainly implies just that.
 An article by Dr. Harlan Krumholz on the topic in the New England Journal of Medicine recently points out that taking care of all things biological does not take care of all things human.

 This was the very question we asked in developing The C.A.R.E.
 Channel.
 What will patients and families remember about the kind of care and caring they received?
 Was there evidence of an intent to heal, to calm, to comfort?
-Beyond clinical demands, was there any acknowledgement of fear, anxiety, angst that is only felt when one is a patient?
+Beyond clinical demands, was there any acknowledgment of fear, anxiety, and the angst that is only felt when one is a patient?

 Dr. Krumholz ends with the warning that hospitals must become less toxic.
 True, but becoming “less toxic” is not being “non-toxic,” let alone “healing.”

 Susan E. Mazer, Ph.D., is President and CEO of Healing HealthCare Systems, producers of The C.A.R.E.
 Channel relaxation programming for patient television.
 She is also an Adjunct Faculty member at Saybrook University, College of Mind-Body Medicine, as well as an accomplished speaker, author, and musician.